WSParker/pyPackageEx/README.md

 ```Bash
 $ pip install git+https://github.com/WSParker/pyPackageEx
 ```
-If you plan to edit this package, you can run:
+If you plan to locally edit this package, you can run:
 ```Bash
 $ git clone https://github.com/WSParker/pyPackageEx
 $ cd pyPackageEx